SunflowerGolem/sunflowergolem.github.io/_published-games/kids-learning-tailcrafts.md

 ---
 title: "Kids Learning Talecrafts"
 tagline: "Kids Learning Talecrafts is a personalized storytelling and game development course for kids from 8 to 10.
 This course is designed to help children unleash their creativity and build confidence in their storytelling skills.
 Through a series of fun and engaging activities, students learn all of the exciting steps to create their own game."
-excerpt: "A personalized storytelling and game development course for kids.
+excerpt: "A personalized storytelling and game development course for kids"
-Role: Tutor
-Target audience: Kids 8-10 years old"
 header:
   overlay_image: /assets/images/projects/kids-learning-tailcrafts-new.png
   teaser: /assets/images/projects/kids-learning-tailcrafts-new.png